w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a page and ask them to provide the headings.
-Assess how students relate the outline with headings and their corresponding rank levels.
 * Short Answer Questions &mdash; Ask students about situations where they would use headings.
 Assess how students identify situations where headings can be used.
 * Practical &mdash; Give students several page headings and ask them to use accessible styles.
 Assess how students employ accessible styles for headings.
 * Practical &mdash; Have students include headings using a given authoring tool.
 Assess how students rely on the tool's built-in functionality to include headings.